skolson/KmpJillcess/ReadMe.md

 # Example Usage

 This example opens an encrypted MS Money database using a password, then read rows from the currency table ("CRNC").
-The exmple if for the 2008 version, which added a few ne columns to this table.
+The example if for the 2008 version, which added a few new columns to this table.

+One pain point on usage requires loading of four resource text files that have character set mapping data used in index encodings.
+Index encodings in Access are impressively complex.
+Anyway, these resource files and a small JSON properties file must be available in one resource directory.
+In Android they can be packaged as standard asset files and accessed via the AssetManager support.
+A similar packaging approach is necessary for IOS.
+The files in this repo are packaged in the `resources` subdirectory.

 ```
     suspend fun readCurrencyExample() {